 How to Select a Pathology Assistant School

 Bachelor's degrees in biology, chemistry or nursing could prove advantageous for admission to a graduate program in pathology assistance.
 Typically, any major is sufficient, though students should complete undergraduate courses in science-based studies before enrolling.
 Practical or observational experience in a pathology assisting capacity is recommended or required.
 These programs are typically found at 4-year universities.

-Students who prefer hands-on training may want to consider a program that offers multiple clinical externships throughout the duration of the program.
-Others may choose to participate in didactic learning prior to gaining work experience in the field.
+- Students may want to consider a program that offers multiple clinical externships throughout the duration of the program.
 Some master's programs offer assisting opportunities in various settings, such as hospitals and private clinics, while others utilize an on-campus medical center for students to gain experience.
-Applicants should determine the value they place on performing learned procedures when researching potential schools and programs.

 Pathology Assistant Program Overview

 Master's Degree in Pathology Assistant Studies

 A master's degree in pathology assistance prepares students to diagnose and study disease through dissecting and examining tissues during the performance of surgery or autopsy.
 Clinical experiences typically account for half of the syllabus, and students will learn dissection techniques, as well as how to describe and report findings.
 Programs typically take 24 months to complete, with some schools requiring full-time summer attendance as well in which students complete clinical experiences.
 Many programs require students to maintain an above-average GPA to continue in the program.
 Coursework typically includes: